Kacper Stokowski: Early life

 Stokowski was born in Warsaw, Poland on 6 January 1999, and attended High School No. LIX Mistrzotwa Sportowego.

-As a prep school swimmer, he was a silver medalist in the 4x100m freestyle relay, and the 50 backstroke at the World Junior Championships.
+As a prep school swimmer, he was a silver medalist in the 4 × 100 m freestyle relay, and the 50 backstroke at the World Junior Championships.
 He set a World Junior Championship record in both the 100 and 50 backstroke.
 He was a European Junior Champion in four instances, including the 200 freestyle, 100 backstroke, 4x200 relay and 4x100 freestyle relay.
 Stating his prep school record in greater detail, at the 2017 FINA World Jr. Championships he captured a bronze medal with a time of 25.38 in the 50-meter backstroke and captured a fifth place in the 100 meter backstroke, recording a time of 55.04.
 At the 2016 European Jr. Swimming Championships, he captured a gold medal in the 200-meter freestyle with a time of 1:48.51.

 Collegiate swimming

-Stokowski attended Florida State University for the 2018-19 school year where he swam under Head Coach Anthony Nesty, a former Olympic champion, and was rated as the top 2018 recruit and the top recruit from Poland.
+Stokowski attended Florida State University for the 2018–19 school year where he swam under Head Coach Anthony Nesty, a former Olympic champion, and was rated as the top 2018 recruit and the top recruit from Poland.
 He then transferred to North Carolina State, where he completed most of his collegiate career.

 After transferring Stokowski attended North Carolina State University and swam under Head Coach Braden Holloway where he had an exceptional collegiate swimming career.
 In 2022, Stokowski was an NCAA Champion in the 100 backstroke, and the following year won an NCAA Championship in the 200 medley relay.
-Between 2021-2024, he was an All-American twenty times, winning events primarily in the 100 backstroke, 200 backstroke, 200, 400, and 800 Medley Relay, as well as the 100 butterfly.
+Between 2021 and 2024, he was an All-American twenty times, winning events primarily in the 100 backstroke, 200 backstroke, 200, 400, and 800 Medley Relay, as well as the 100 butterfly.
 Stokowski was an Atlantic Coast Conference champion nine times in the 100 backstroke and 400 medley relay, also winning a title in the 200 medley relay in 2023.

 At NC State, Stokowski roomed with fellow Polish swimmer and NC State teammate Bartosz Piszczorowicz, who also qualified for the Polish Olympic team.